larsks/blog.oddbit.com-posts/2014-05-23-open-vswitch-and-persistent-ma.md

 - openstack
 ---

-While normally I like to post solutions, today's post is about a vexing problem to which I have not been able to find a solution.
+Normally I like to post solutions, but today's post is about a vexing problem to which I have not been able to find a solution.

 This started as a simple attempt to set up external connectivity on